akshettrj/watgbridge/README.md

 - [X] Others can also use this tag feature in only those chats which you allow (see sample config)

 ## Bugs ?
-- Replying with Audio/Voice Notes doesn't send them on WhatsApp and shows no errors
+- Replying with Media messages doesn't send them on WhatsApp and shows no errors
-- Doesn't "reply" to the original message, sends a new independent message
+- [-] Doesn't "reply" to the original message, sends a new independent message (working for me now)
+- Handle chats with auto delete timer